 Among Mr. Abraham’s jury wins is a defense verdict at the conclusion of an 8-week antitrust trial in the United States District Court of the Northern District of California.
 The resulting judgment was upheld by the Ninth Circuit Court of Appeal.

-In March 2015, Mr. Abraham obtained an order striking the class allegations in a data breach case at the pleading stage.
-The trial court in Alameda County Superior Court’s complex litigation department agreed that individualized issues concerning causation and mitigation, as well as the client’s right to present defenses to individual’s claims, made the action inappropriate for class action treatment.
+Mr. Abraham obtained an order striking the class allegations in a data breach case at the pleading stage.
+The trial court in Alameda County Superior Court’s complex litigation department agreed that individualized issues concerning causation and mitigation, as well as the client’s right to present unique defenses to each individual’s claims, made the action inappropriate for class action treatment.